-The ADSs Each ADS represents Class A ordinary shares.
-The ADSs may be evidenced by have rights as provided in the deposit agreement.

-American depositary receipts.
+The ADSs Each ADS represents ordinary shares.
+The ADSs may be evidenced by American depositary receipts.

-The depositary will hold the Class A ordinary shares underlying your ADSs and you will by the deposit agreement as amended.
+The depositary will hold the ordinary shares underlying your ADSs and you will have rights as provided in the deposit agreement.

-You may turn in your ADSs to the depositary in exchange for Class A ordinary shares.
+You may turn in your ADSs to the depositary in exchange for ordinary shares.
 The depositary will charge you fees for any exchange.
 We may amend or terminate the deposit agreement without your consent.
-If you continue to hold your ADSs, you agree to be bound prospectus.
+If you continue to hold your ADSs, you agree to be bound by the deposit agreement as amended.

 To better understand the terms of the ADSs, you should carefully read the "Description of American Depositary Shares" section of this prospectus.
-You should also read the deposit agreement, which is filed as an exhibit to the registration statement that includes this shares upon the completion of this offering.
-In respect of all matters subject to a shareholders' vote, each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to ten votes, voting together as one class.
-Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
-Class person or entity which is not an affiliate of such holder, such Class B ordinary shares shall be automatically and immediately converted into the equivalent number of Class A ordinary shares.
-See "Description of Share Capital" for more information.
-Option to Purchase Additional ADSs We have granted to the underwriters an option, exercisable within 30 days from the date of this prospectus, to purchase up to additional ADSs.
-Use of Proceeds We estimate that we will receive net proceeds of approximately US\$ million from this offering (or US\$ million if the underwriters exercise their option to purchase additional ADSs in full), after deducting the underwriting discounts, commissions and offering expenses payable by us and assuming an initial public per ADS, being the mid-point of the estimated range of the offering price of US\$ initial public offering price shown on the front cover of this prospectus.
-We plan to use the net proceeds of this offering as follows: · implement our marketing initiatives to further build our brand awareness and expand our investor and borrower base; • conduct strategic acquisitions of business and assets to strengthen our technologies, particularly big data analytics and risk management capabilities, although currently we have not entered into any binding agreement for any acquisition nor identified any definite acquisition target; and · for general corporate purposes, including working capital, operating expenses and capital expenditures.
+You should also read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.

+Option to Purchase Additional ADSs We have granted to the underwriters an option, exercisable within 30 days from the date of additional ADSs. this prospectus, to purchase up to million if the underwriters exercise this offering (or US\$ their option to purchase additional ADSs in full), after deducting the underwriting discounts, commissions and offering expenses payable by us and assuming an initial public per ADS, being the mid-point of the estimated range of the offering price of US\$ initial public offering price shown on the front cover of this prospectus.

+Use of Proceeds We estimate that we will receive net proceeds of approximately US\$ million from

+We plan to use the net proceeds of this offering as follows:

+- implement our marketing initiatives to further build our brand awareness and expand our investor and borrower base; - conduct strategic acquisitions of business and assets to strengthen our technologies, particularly big data analytics and risk management capabilities, although currently we have not entered into any binding agreement for any acquisition nor identified any definite acquisition target; and - for general corporate purposes, including working capital, operating expenses and capital expenditures.

 See "Use of Proceeds" for additional information.

+Lock-up

-Lock-up [We, our directors and executive officers, and our existing shareholders and option holders have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, ordinary shares or similar securities for a period ending 180 days after the date of this prospectus.]
+[We, our directors and executive officers, and our existing shareholders and option holders have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, ordinary shares or similar securities for a period ending 180 days after the date of this prospectus.]
 See "Underwriting" for more information.

+Risk Factors

+See "Risk Factors" and other information included in this prospectus for a discussion of risks you should carefully consider before investing in the ADSs.

+Depositary

-Risk Factors See "Risk Factors" and other information included in this prospectus for a discussion of risks you should carefully consider before investing in the ADSs.
-Depositary [Directed Share Program At our request, the underwriters have reserved for sale, at the initial public offering price, approximately % of the total ADSs offered by this prospectus to our directors, officers, employees, business associates and related persons.]
+[Directed Share Program

+At our request, the underwriters have reserved for sale, at the initial public offering price, approximately % of the total ADSs offered by this prospectus to our directors, officers, employees, business associates and related persons.]
-Ordinary Shares Our ordinary shares will be divided into Class A ordinary shares and Class B ordinary